 In Norfolk, Jef the Franch Atwelle, was rector of Erpingham, Norfolk, 1448 and Hugh Attwyll, was parson of Cawverly, Devon, 1602.

-Important Dates for the Atwill family
+Early History of the Atwill family

 This web page shows only a small excerpt of our Atwill research.
 Another 120 words (9 lines of text) covering the years 1258, 1495, 1499, 1621 and 1609 are included under the topic Early Atwill History in all our PDF Extended History products and printed products wherever possible.